elcicd/el-CICD-docs/foundations.md

 ##### Deploy

 Successfully deploy the software into the Dev environment.
+In the case of libraries, this typically means uploading artifacts such Java jars or pPython pip wheels to a central artifact repository, which can then be used later by other components in one or more projects.

 #### Standardization